Data acquisition systems

 output transducers.
 Receivers can be connected to the USB or Ethernet port on the PC.

 Serial Communication Data Acquistion Systems

 the computer.
-There are several different communication standards, RS232 is the most common but only supports tranmission
+There are several different communication standards, RS232 is the most common but only supports tranmission distances up to

 USB Data Acquistion Systems